Yale Neuroradiology Fellowship

 On-call requirements include coverage of CT, MRI and the rare emergent image-guided procedure.
 Diagnostic Neuroradiology call is covered by the fellow on weekday evenings and weekend days.
 A dedicated, in-house attending neuroradiologist reads all overnight cases.
 When the fellow is on call, the attending is immediately available for backup if not working in tandem.
 Ample pre-and post call time off is provided to the fellows, in addition to compensation for weekend calls.

 Yale School of Medicine and Yale-New Haven Hospital are just a few blocks from the main Yale University Campus.
 Fellows have access to all Yale University facilities.
 In addition to theater, music, dining and other downtown activities, we are also located by beautiful Long Island Sound that provides beaches, boating, water sports etc. The area is also conducive to bicycling, hiking and other outdoor activities.

 Living accommodations are affordable and readily available in New Haven and surrounding areas.

-Up to 3 "off-cycle" positions will be available to start in the summer or fall of 2020 (also apply through the portal above), without going through the NRMP; these positions do not follow the academic cycle used by the NRMP.
+For start in summer/fall of 2021 up to 3 "off-cycle" positions will be available without going through the NRMP; these positions do not follow the academic cycle used by the NRMP.

 For Additional Information, Please Contact: